-Ingrown Toenail Doctors St. Louis, MO
+Ingrown Toenail Treatment St. Louis, MO

 It begins with a painful irritation that often becomes infected.
 With bacterial invasion, the nail margin becomes red and swollen often demonstrating drainage or pus.
 In people who have diabetes or poor circulation, this relatively minor problem can be become quite severe.
 In this instance, a simple ingrown toenail can result in gangrene of the toe.

 Patients with joint replacements or pace makers are at risk of bacterial spread through the bloodstream resulting in the spread of infection to these sites.
 These patients should seek medical attention at the earliest sign of an ingrown toenail.

 Causes of Ingrown Toenails

 Ingrown toenails can be caused by many factors, but the most common are: